-When it comes to vegan dinners, the possibilities are endless.
-To discover your best restaurant options, take a look at our dining out advice.
+When it comes to your best vegan dinner options, you’ve got endless possibilities.
+To discover the multitude of vegan-friendly restaurant options, take a look at our dining out advice.
 And if you want to figure out what to cook at home, just read on.

 Making a Fantastic Vegan Dinner at Home